Mountain Adventures at the Heart of New South Wales

-What: Warrumbungles Mountain hike: Grand High Tops, Mount Kaputar summit lookout, Sawn Rocks, Off-road driving in Pilliga Forests, silo art, country town life, quirky Aussie postboxes.
+What: Warrumbungles Mountain hike: Grand High Tops, Mount Kaputar summit lookout, Sawn Rocks (Organ Pipes), Off-road driving in Pilliga Forests, silo art, country town life, quirky Aussie mail boxes.

-Wildlife spotting: Eastern Grey kangaroos, Millipedes, Galah, Sulphur-crested Cockastoos, Goanna.
+Wildlife spotting: Eastern Grey kangaroos, Millipedes, Galah, Sulphur-crested Cockatoos, Goanna.

 Mishaps or illnesses: being unable to get a square meal in NSW country towns; not packing enough water on our 16km hike across the Warrumbungles.

 I love a sunburnt country, A land of sweeping plains,

 Of ragged mountain ranges, Of droughts and flooding rains.

 I love her far horizons, I love her jewel-sea,

 Her beauty and her terror - The wide brown land for me!